He is also the writer and artist of the gaming comic What's New? with Phil and Dixie.

 - Nice Hat: The black bowler hat worn by his author avatar, sometimes hinted to have amazing powers.

-- Nigh-Invulnerability: The Winslow.
+- Nigh-Invulnerability: The Winslow, except remove the "nigh".
 Disintegrator beams just tickle a bit.
 He's reputed to have survived the end of the universe more than once.

 - Running Gag: